mhantsch/maxtend/documentation/documentation.md

 ```
 Some keys are remapped in the freshly imported layers to be able to switch back to the CMX keymap (via the _initCMX_ macro).

+#### Tips

 The current version of the macros is documented [in a readable macros export](../uhk/macros.md).
 This file is semi-automatically generated from an UHK configuration export (JSON file) by running it through [uhk-extract-macros.py](../tools/uhk-extract-macros.py).

+Check out the [UHK Viewer](https://izk666.github.io/UHK-Viewer-v5/) which allows you to merge keymaps and macros between UHK configuration files.
+You could use this to import all or parts of [my configuration](../uhk/UserConfiguration-Colemax.json) to yours instead of completely replacing your UHK config.

 ### Base layer